keerthikumar-t/SONiC/doc/ztp/trusted-ztp.md

 - **Config is for this switch** — the voucher's **serial number** must equal the switch's own serial.

 #### 04. **Device identity**

 Trusted ZTP requires every device to possess a unique identity that is cryptographically tied to the switch's hardware serial number.
 The implementation differs between Phase 1 and Phase 2, but the core requirement remains the same: **each switch must have its own unique cryptographic identity**.

 A shared certificate or common key embedded into a software image is not acceptable because it would break the association between the device identity and the hardware serial number, undermining ownership verification.

-##### Phase 1: File-Based Device Identity
-Phase 1 uses a software-based identity model to ensure compatibility with existing hardware platforms.
+**Phase 1: File-Based Device Identity** : Phase 1 uses a software-based identity model to ensure compatibility with existing hardware platforms.

-Characteristics:
-- A unique device certificate is provisioned during manufacturing or staging.
-- The certificate is stored as a file on the device.
-- The certificate serial number matches the hardware serial number.
-- Authentication is based on ownership-voucher validation rather than mutual TLS.
-- The private key is stored on disk and is therefore considered **software-strength** protection.

-##### Phase 2: TPM-Based IDevID
-Phase 2 introduces a hardware-rooted identity using a TPM (Trusted Platform Module) 2.0.
+**Phase 2: TPM-Based IDevID** : Phase 2 introduces a hardware-rooted identity using a TPM (Trusted Platform Module) 2.0.

-Characteristics:
-- Uses a factory-installed IEEE 802.1AR Initial Device Identity (IDevID).
-- The private key is generated and stored inside the TPM.
-- The private key never leaves the TPM.
-- Supports mutual TLS authentication.
-- Provides hardware-backed protection for device credentials.

 ##### Identity Requirements
 Regardless of the implementation phase: